spacetelescope/jdaviz/docs/specviz/import_data.rst

 Importing data via the API
 --------------------------
-Alternatively, if users are working in a coding environment like a Jupyter notebook, they have access to the Specviz helper class's API.
+Alternatively, if users are working in a coding environment like a Jupyter notebook, they have access to the Specviz helper class API.
 Using this API, users can load data into the application through code.
 Below is an example of importing the Specviz helper class, creating a :class:`~specutils.Spectrum1D` using randomly generated data, and loading that :class:`~specutils.Spectrum1D` object into the Specviz application::

     >>> from jdaviz.configs.specviz.helper import SpecViz